Horatio Fields

-Horatio Fields Jr. (born November 14, 2002) is an American football wide receiver who currently plays for the Auburn Tigers.
-He previously played for the Wake Forest Demon Deacons.
+Horatio Fields Jr. (born November 14, 2002) is an American college football wide receiver for the Ole Miss Rebels.
+He previously played for the Auburn Tigers and the Wake Forest Demon Deacons.

-High school career
+Early life

 Fields attended New Manchester High School.
 He led the team to their first regional championship.

 College career

-2021–2024
+Wake Forest

 Fields committed to Wake Forest University in February 2021.
 Fields had 369 yards, along with four touchdowns in the 2024 season.

-2025
+Auburn

 Fields transferred to the Auburn Tigers in December 2024.
 Head coach Hugh Freeze stated that he "hit a home run" with the transfer.
 He performed well in spring practice, receiving more praise from Freeze.
 Fields played his first game against the Baylor Bears, where he received attention for a nine yard catch that led to a rushing touchdown by Jackson Arnold.
 He scored his first touchdown for Auburn against the Ball State Cardinals.
+Fields recorded 12 receptions for 106 yards and a touchdown before being ruled out indefinitely on September 24, 2025, after breaking his foot in practice.
+He announced that he would enter the transfer portal in December 2025.

+Missouri

+Fields committed to the Missouri Tigers in January 2026.
+Despite this, he chose not to sign with the program after Cayden Lee, another wide receiver, was recruited to join Missouri.
+He was officially released from his contract soon after.

+Ole Miss

+Fields announced he would join Ole Miss on January 31, 2026.